pavitranew/session-3/readme.md

 There is a handy and very simple tutorial for Git on [the Git Website](https://try.github.io/levels/1/challenges/1) which is highly recommended for those new to git and github.

-1. make sure terminal is in the `basic-dom` directory using `cd` (drag-and-drop, copy paste)
+1. make sure terminal is in the correct directory using `cd` (drag-and-drop, copy paste)
 1. initialize the repo:

 ```
 git init
 ```

-Configuring Git for the first time - only if you haven't done this before - you only need to do this once:
+Configuring Git for the first time - only if you haven't done this before:

 ```
 git config